airbytehq/airbyte/docs/operator-guides/configuring-airbyte.md

 #### Secrets
 1. `SECRET_STORE_GCP_PROJECT_ID` - Defines the GCP Project to store secrets in.
 Alpha support.
 2. `SECRET_STORE_GCP_CREDENTIALS` - Define the JSON credentials used to read/write Airbyte Configuration to Google Secret Manager.
 These credentials must have Secret Manager Read/Write access.
 Alpha support.
+3. `VAULT_ADDRESS` - Define the vault address to read/write Airbyte Configuration to Hashicorp Vault.
+Alpha Support.
+4. `VAULT_PREFIX` - Define the vault path prefix.
+Empty by default.
+Alpha Support.
-3. `SECRET_PERSISTENCE` - Defines the Secret Persistence type.
+5. `SECRET_PERSISTENCE` - Defines the Secret Persistence type.
 Defaults to NONE.
 Set to GOOGLE_SECRET_MANAGER to use Google Secret Manager.
 Set to TESTING_CONFIG_DB_TABLE to use the database as a test.
+Set to VAULT to use Hashicorp Vault.
 Alpha support.
 Undefined behavior will result if this is turned on and then off.

 #### Database
 1. `DATABASE_USER` - Define the Jobs Database user.